d-morrison/IntroStatActivities/_book/06-inference-1cat_test.md

 Statistically significant: results are considered statistically significant if the p-value is below the significance level.

-Central Limit Theorem: For large sample sizes, the sampling distribution of a sample proportion (or mean) will be approximately Normal (bell-shaped and symmetric).
+Central Limit Theorem: For large sample sizes, the sampling distribution of a sample proportion (or mean) will be approximately normal (bell-shaped and symmetric).

 #### Vocabulary {-}